ICBM 101: What does North Korea need to do to strike North America?

 1. Mastering the art of launching a missile

 To match the capability of nuclear superpowers to deliver nuclear payloads from one side of the Earth to the other, North Korea has been working on its own Intercontinental Ballistic Missile (ICBM) technology.
-That technology had been advancing slowly for years, but experts say it’s suddenly accelerated in recent months.
+That technology inched ahead slowly for years, but experts say it’s suddenly accelerated in 2017.

 An ICBM works much like the old Saturn V rocket that carried American astronauts into space, using a series of boosters to propel the payload-topped missile, ejecting one booster at a time as the fuel is expended.
 Most ICBMs, including the U.S. Minuteman III design, involve three booster stages to reach their peak, where only the missile’s nose cone remains, which can be rotated toward Earth to deploy one or more nuclear warheads.

 In order for a North Korea missile to successfully strike a target across the Pacific Ocean, for example, its missiles must be capable of reliably executing every stage of that process.
 North Korea has spooked many observers with its long-range missile tests, but experts say they still haven’t seen proof that the North can pull off every stage of an ICBM attack.

 Experts say North Korea likely has the capacity to launch a missile as far as the U.S. mainland or Canada, after advancing its missile program by leaps and bounds over the last year.

 The North demonstrated that capacity on Nov.
 28 with the test launch of its latest rocket, the Hwasong-15.
 The rocket was launched in an extremely high arc, but observers say the test indicates North Korea could indeed strike at targets on the other side of the Pacific Ocean.
 The launch was the first test in 74 days for North Korea.